IBM/cache-IoT-data-for-Carbon-UI/README.md

 Endpoints are how we store the actual APIs that we will be calling.
 Endpoints contain similar fields to the collection they belong to, however, certain fields will be inherited from the collection if omitted at the endpoint level.
 To create a new Endpoint, send a POST request to 127.0.0.1:3000/endpoints with the request body of the following format:
 ```
 {
-endpointID: Number
+"endpointID": String (example: "usage"),
-collectionID: Number (this should correspond to an existing collection you want the endpoint to belong to)
+"collectionID": String (this should correspond to an existing collection you want the endpoint to belong to),
-endpointPath: String (this corresponds to a string like /v1/estate/energy/usage that is appended to the collection's baseURL)
+"endpointPath": String (this corresponds to a string like "/v1/estate/energy/usage" that is appended to the collection's baseURL),
-credentials: Object (NOT REQUIRED, will be inherited from the collection if omitted)
+"credentials": Object (NOT REQUIRED, will be inherited from the collection if omitted),
-refreshInterval: Number (NOT REQUIRED, will be inherited from the collection if omitted)
+"refreshInterval": Number (NOT REQUIRED, will be inherited from the collection if omitted),
-authenticationType: String (NOT REQUIRED, will be inherited from the collection if omitted)
+"authenticationType": String (NOT REQUIRED, will be inherited from the collection if omitted),
-baseURL: String (NOT REQUIRED, will be inherited from the collection if omitted)
+"baseURL": String (NOT REQUIRED, will be inherited from the collection if omitted),
-endpointList: String[] (NOT REQUIRED, if you so desire, you can pass an array of endpoint paths here instead of registering paths 1 by 1)
+"endpointList": String[] (NOT REQUIRED, if you so desire, you can pass an array of endpoint paths here instead of registering paths 1 by 1)

 }
 ```